-The EuroScan International Network does not presently have a role in holding discussions with individual companies about emerging health technologies.
-If you are a company and wish to notify health services of emerging health technologies, you should contact the relevant individual EuroScan International Network members.
+The EuroScan International Network e.V. does not presently have a role in holding discussions with individual companies about emerging health technologies and relations to national/regional health care systems.
+We are handling data and information to share with our members.
+If you would like to support this, contact the secretariat via secretariat(at)euroscan-network.global.

 EuroScan – The International Information Network on New and Emerging Health Technologies is a collaborative network of early awareness and alert (EAA) systems that exchanges information on new and emerging health technologies.
 EAA, horizon scanning or forecasting systems are the first stage of health technology assessment (HTA).
 They facilitate the rational adoption of new technologies in health care by providing policy makers with timely information on the potential consequences of the introduction of these technologies into the health care system.
 They also inform commissioners of potential future research requirements.